yurigabrich/microgrid-dapp/pseudo-code/README.md

 <tr>
 <td>
 Most of the images above was created with LaTeX and the codes are available to read at https://www.overleaf.com/read/gdmgvdkpcqjm.
-The exception is the UML, that was created with [draw.io](https://about.draw.io/) -- until get courage to draw with Tikz .
+  The exception is the UML that was created with <a href="https://about.draw.io/">draw.io</a> -- until get courage to draw with Tikz.
 </td>
 </tr>
 </table>